Hardware Requirements and Software Dependencies

 - CA90-JE045-1xx, -2xx

 - 3G units (UAs 108000000 - 108499999) are compatible with the Microsoft Windows Embedded Compact operating system (WEC2013 OS) OS33 or higher.

 - LTE units (UA 108500000 or higher) are compatible with the Microsoft Windows Embedded Compact operating system (WEC2013 OS) OS50 or higher.

-Most upgrades are done over-the-air.
-The IVG firmware is available for download on the Omnitracs Customer Portal (on the Support page, click Firmware/OS and refer to the Installation and Troubleshooting Guide).
+Most upgrades are done over the air (OTA).
+The IVG firmware is also available for download on the Omnitracs Customer Portal (on the Support page, click Firmware/OS and refer to the Installation and Troubleshooting Guide.

 Update Regarding ELD Compliance

 Omnitracs will be submitting an update to the ELD certification documentation provided on the FMCSA ELD Website to indicate that IVG DA1007R is the minimum ELD-compliant version of the IVG.

 The IVG DA1007R update includes corrections to ELD functionality that were necessary to comply with the U.S. ELD Mandate.
 Updating to this version of the IVG is required to maintain an ELD-compliant device.
 IVG versions previous to version DA1007R are no longer considered ELD-compliant.